Raja Ampat

 Basecamp Raja Ampat

-Scuba Republic Basecamp Raja Ampat was made by divers for divers with a diver’s needs in mind.
+Scuba Republic Basecamp in Raja Ampat was made by divers for divers with a diver’s needs in mind.
 Our goal is to provide clean and comfortable accommodation, delicious food, world-class diving and excellent service. . .

 Climate